ccelikanil/ccelikanil/README.md

 - 🔭 Work areas: **Penetration Testing & Cyber Threat Intelligence**

-- 📝 For technical writings & write-ups on Cyber Security, take look on my Medium page.
+- 📝 For technical writings & write-ups on Cyber Security, take a look on my Medium page.

 ## 📌 Some stats